 Homeless hostels are paid for via housing benefit or, in a small number of cases, free.

 Free food is widely available to homeless people in London via day centres, outreach teams and food banks, where people can also be given access to housing advice and referral to health and social care services.
 No-one should need to beg long term in Camden due to lack of food.

 If you want to help the homeless then give money to a homeless charity or, better still, why not volunteer with us and give your time instead?

 People drinking heavily on a regular basis on the street, in public parks and on housing estates generate large number of complaints to the police and Camden Council due to anti social behaviour which often results from heavy alcohol use.
 This can include public order offences and violence.
 SST is therefore working with the police and council to reduce street drinking across the borough.
 The majority of street drinkers are alcohol dependent and qualify for alcohol treatment services.
 SST will offer services to these people but will also work with the Community Safety Partnership to target drinkers and to pursue legal sanctions if they continue to cause anti social behaviour.

 Public drug use:

 As with street drinking, public drug use often leads to public order problems due to intoxication and significant public health problems, especially when used needles are discarded in public places.
-SST works with treatment providers and the Community Wardens and the Police as well as Camden Parks and Camden Environmental Services to reduce public drug use and ensure the borough streets and public spaces remain safe for everyone.
+SST works with treatment providers and the CPOs and the Police as well as Camden Parks and Camden Environmental Services to reduce public drug use and ensure the borough streets and public spaces remain safe for everyone.